Missy & I just left for a little winter getaway weekend at the Red Roof Inn on Hilton Head Island in SC.

 The living room/dining room also featured a faux leather sofa bed, coffee table, two side tables, fridge, microwave, safe, in-room coffee maker, and a dining table with 2 chairs.

-The bedroom was designed around a comfy King size bed (we cuddled up in it Friday night and watched Rush Hour) and also featured a workspace (perfect for bloggers…just saying!), an alarm clock as well as an iron/ironing board.
+The bedroom was designed around a comfy King size bed that we cuddled up in it Friday night and watched Rush Hour.

 Dog-Friendly Hilton Head Island